billylkc/todo/README.md

 Commands:
 h, help                 Show this help l, list [-s]            List undone todos.
-If -s given, list only the undone (simplified) tasks. a, add <todo> [-d]      Add a todo.
+If -s given, list only the undone (simplified views) tasks. a, add <todo> [-d]      Add a todo.
 If -d mmdd is provided, the date would be the input date, instead of current date. bk, backup [--done]     Archive the tasks to other file.
 Usually ~/todo.txt.bk.
 If done flag is provided, only the finished task would be backup. e, edit <id> <todo>     Edit a todo.
 If -d mmdd is provided, the date would be the input date, instead of current date